 Cathy Mere is keenly aware that coaching positions can be expendable during budget crunches.
 She and her coaching colleagues are proactive in explaining their value by creating a series of graphic representations of their work.

-Melanie Quinn deals with a panic-striken young teacher near tears after a lousy evaluation.
+Melanie Quinn deals with a panic-stricken young teacher near tears after a lousy evaluation.
 She explains what she did to move him past emotion and into a plan to improve his instruction.

 Matt Renwick knew he didn't want any showy event for the last day of school, so he concentrates on finding quiet ways to celebrate reading and writing that don't stress staff or students.